 to be poached throughout Africa.
-Their population – which stood at 600,000 in 2009 – declined by nearly 40,000 each year.* They are now on the brink of extinction, with no reported sightings in the wild.
+Their population – which stood at 600,000 in 2009 – declined by nearly 40,000 each year.* They are now on the verge of extinction, with few reported sightings in the wild.
 Zoos and parks are working to maintain a viable population for future rewilding.

 3D printing – having emerged as a mainstream consumer technology in the previous decade – is now so cheap, fast and easy to use that it can produce items of clothing for just a few cents.* A milestone was passed in 2014 when 3D printing became faster than injection moulding.* The speed of printing continued to increase rapidly, almost doubling every two years in a trend similar to Moore's Law.
 By 2024, it is over 30 times faster, so an item which took four hours to print in 2014 now takes just seven and a half minutes.* Millions of open-source designs are becoming available to download.
 Sweatshops in the developing world are declining as a side effect, with low-paid factory jobs made increasingly obsolete.